lamdu/hypertypes/README.md

 * We want ASTs to be parameterized by fix-points
 * We want fix-points to be parameterized by ASTs, too
 * Therefore, ASTs and fix-points need to be mutually parameterized by each other
-* The AST parameterized by a fix-point which may be parameterized by the same AST results in infinite types
+* This results in infinite types, as the AST is parameterized by something which may be parameterized by the AST itself.

 To represent these infinite types we break the cycle with a `newtype`: